|

 20

-The world, which took six days to make, is likely to take us six thousand years to make out.
+The world, which took six days to make, is likely

 --Thomas Browne